 If you have a couple hours, get a copy of Gift from the Sea and read straight through it.
 You’ll love it!

-And tell us your favorite way to find solitude–whether for a day or just a few minutes.
+And if you have a couple extra minutes, leave a comment and tell us your favorite way to find solitude–whether for a day or just a few minutes.
 We all need suggestions for this!